nimbella/docs/docs/namespaces.md

 *   The **Current** column displays `yes` for exactly one namespace.
     - The Nimbella deployer will deploy this namespace in the absence of other directives.
     - This entry is also marked by a check mark for added emphasis
-*   The **Storage** column indicates whether the namespace has provision for web content storage as discussed in [Adding static web content](web-content.md).
+*   The **File-Store** column indicates whether the namespace has provision for web content storage as discussed in [Adding static web content](web-content.md).
 There is also a second object storage bucket available for general use, not connected to the web.
-*   The **Redis** column indicates whether the namespace has a Redis key-value storage instance available for use by actions.
+*   The **Key-Val** column indicates whether the namespace has a Redis key-value storage instance available for use by actions.
 *   The **Production** and **Project** columns become meaningful as you begin to define Nimbella [projects](projects.md) and wish to [tie namespaces to projects](tieing-namespaces-to-projects.md).

 ### Create and manage multiple namespaces